HipsterCreative/yii2-user-mongo/README.md

 > **NOTE:** Module is in initial development.
 Anything may change at any time.

 ## Documentation

+**Note:** These links are for the dektrium project version, and may represent features we haven't implemented yet.

 Yii2-user documentation is available online: [Read the documentation](http://yii2-user.readthedocs.org/en/latest/).
 Installation instructions are located in [installation guide](http://yii2-user.readthedocs.org/en/latest/getting-started/installation.html).